ReScience/ReScience-submission/code/report.md

 ##  $ Bacteria           : num  2.15 1.97 1.79 1.61 1.43 ...
 ```

-The Protozoa variable contains some numbers with comman as the decimal separator.
+The Protozoa variable contains some numbers with comma as the decimal separator.
 This creates a question about what dataset was used for the original analyses, as it could not have been this one.

 ```r
 spp.abund$Protozoa <- as.numeric(str_replace(spp.abund$Protozoa, ",", "."))